 A jumbo loan, also known as a non-conforming mortgage, is a loan that does not fit the guidelines of Fannie Mae and Freddie Mac.
 In 2019, the conforming loan size limit for a single-family home was raised to $484,350 in the U.S., but may be as much as $726,525 in specific high-cost markets.

 Some examples of cities in high-cost areas are Los Angeles, San Francisco, Orange County, San Diego, Ventura, San Jose, and other neighborhoods with multi-million dollar homes.
 Loans greater than these limits for a single-family home (or two- to -four unit conforming loans) are called jumbo mortgages.
 What's conidered a jumbo loan may vary greatly depending on the county where the property is located.

 Debt-to-income ratios (DTI).

 There’s some flexibility with non-conforming loans for qualified borrowers.
-To obtain the best possible rates, you’ll want your DTI to be 38 or less.
+To obtain the best possible rate, you’ll want your DTI to be 38 or less.
 Otherwise, very competitive rates are offered for borrowers with a DTI of 43 or less.
-As amazing as it may sound, a 50 DTI jumbo loan is available on 90-percent financing.
+As amazing as it may sound, even a 50 DTI jumbo loan is available on 90-percent financing.

 Flexible income documentation.